 - Close the fridge door but not all the way—leave a little crack.

 - Use the scraper and cloth (and your fingertips) to pry the rest of the ice away and remove it.
-You may find it all comes away, but if not, just refill the baking tray with boiling water, and put it on the freezer floor again for a few minutes.
+You may find it all comes away, but if not, just refill the baking tray with boiling water and put it on the freezer floor again for a few minutes.

 - Everything should then be partially melted, and you can wipe over the interior and clean up completely with the cloth.
-If it is a bit dirty, you can use bicarbonate of soda to wipe it clean, but personally, I don't bother.
+If it is a bit dirty, you can use bicarbonate or soda to wipe it clean, but personally, I don't bother.

-3. Put Everything Back in Place
+Step 4: Put Everything Back in Place

 - Shake and wipe off any surplus ice on the food packets and return them to the freezer.

-4. Make a List of the Contents When Reloading Your Freezer
+Step 5: Make a List of the Contents When Reloading Your Freezer

-In order to find things more easily when you need them, you might divide the list into sections, such as "Prepared/Cooked Meals," "Fish & Meat," "Vegetables," and "Sweets."
+To find things more easily when you need them, you might divide the list into sections, such as "Prepared/Cooked Meals," "Fish & Meat," "Vegetables," and "Sweets."
 You could use your own headings, depending on how you want to categorize them.
 This is also quite helpful when you want some ideas about what to eat because you can see at a glance whether you have the appropriate ingredients.